Sayakd915/BluePrint-Detection-Model/README.md

+---
+sdk: docker
+app_port: 8000
+---

 # BluePrint-Detection-Model

-A take home assessment given as a hiring round of Vision Intern at Palcode.ai.
-Model detects windows and doors in a blueprint
+This project is a take-home assessment for the Vision Intern hiring round at Palcode.ai.
+The model uses YOLOv8s to detect windows and doors in architectural blueprints, built as a FastAPI application for easy inference via an API endpoint.

+## Overview

+The BluePrint-Detection-Model is designed to identify and localize windows and doors in blueprint images.
+It uses a fine-tuned YOLOv8s model trained on a custom dataset of blueprints.
+The API accepts image uploads and returns bounding box coordinates, labels (`window` or `door`), and confidence scores for detected objects.